 - I am a member of the Annunciation Trust, which supports me in this ministry.

 - I am a member of the Community of Spiritual Directors at the London Centre for Spiritual Direction.
-I abide by their Code of Practice.
+I abide by their Code of Practice and Safeguarding Guidelines.

 - I am a member of the Retreat Association.
 I abide by their Guidelines, which I helped to write.